Real Steel: Production

+Development

 Based on Richard Matheson's 1956 short story "Steel", the original screenplay was written by Dan Gilroy and was purchased by DreamWorks for $850,000 in 2003 or 2005 (sources differ).
 The project was one of 17 that DreamWorks took from Paramount Pictures when they split in 2008.
 Director Peter Berg expressed interest in the project in mid-2009 but went no further.
 Levy was attached to the project in September 2009, and Jackman was cast in the starring role in November for a $9 million fee.
 In the same month, Steven Spielberg and Stacey Snider at DreamWorks greenlit the project.
 Les Bohem and Jeremy Leven had worked on Gilroy's screenplay, but in 2009 John Gatins was working on a new draft.
 When Levy joined the project, he worked with Gatins to revise the screenplay, spending a total of six weeks fine-tuning the script.
 Advertising company FIVE33 did a two-hundred page "bible" about robot boxing.
 Levy said he was invited by Spielberg and Snider while finishing Date Night, and while the director initially considered Real Steel to have "a crazy premise," he accepted after reading the script and feeling it could be "a really humanistic sports drama."